Are your gut bugs making you crave?

 - Eat raspberries, the superhero of the fiber world.
 These beauties are packed with 8 grams of fiber per 1 cup serving!

-In addition to adding fiber-rich foods to your diet, supplements like MRC’s Super Fruit and Veggie Drink Mix, Fulfill Fiber Drink, or our nutrient-dense Chocolate Meta-Shake are great microbiome supporters and aides.
+In addition to adding fiber-rich foods to your diet, supplements like MRC’s Super Fruit and Veggie Drink Mix, Fulfill Fiber Drink, or our nutrient-dense Chocolate Meta-Shake are great microbiome supporters.

 Sources for this article include: PsychologyToday.com; IFLScience.com, Harvard T.H Chan Scool For Public Health